GoPlugin/plugin-deployment/docs/node_autosetup.md

 ***

-**_IMPORTANT : Do not skip step 8.
+**_IMPORTANT : Do not skip the following steps.
 This script creates the job using values specific to this script deployment method._**

 9. Before proceeding to the next step, please run the following command to ensure all the newly implemented settings take effect;